 IPADS AT ST. ISIDORE

-St. Isidore School has 2 mobile iPad carts which are regularly checked out to K-8 classrooms.
+St. Isidore School has two mobile iPad carts which are regularly checked out to K-8 classrooms.
 Students utilize iPads for research and a variety of learning activities.
-We feel this is a great resource for our students as it allows for individualized learning and student engagement.
+This is a great resource for our students as it allows for individualized learning and student engagement.

-Students utilize to iPad apps such as: National Geographic Kids for reading, NASA apps for science exploration, Google Docs and StoryBook Creator for writing, editing, and story telling, iMovie and ShowMe for multimedia content creation, math apps for concept reinforcement and enhancement, and numerous other apps which allow students to explore specific concepts on a multimedia-capable platform.
+Students utilize many iPad apps.
+National Geographic Kids for reading, NASA apps for science exploration, Google Docs and StoryBook Creator for writing, editing, and story telling, iMovie and ShowMe for multimedia content creation, math apps for concept reinforcement and enhancement, and numerous other apps which allow students to explore specific concepts on a multimedia-capable platform.